-Between March 23rd and June 2nd the school was closed to all but children of critical workers and vulnerable children.
-From June 2nd we were able to welcome back the majority of children in Years Reception, 1 and 6 as well as providing some sessions for children in Year 5.
-Throughout periods when the children were out of school the teachers aimed, as far as possible, to continue teaching the curriculum as they would have in school to ensure that children continued to be presented with new and challenging learning tasks with plenty of opportunities to consolidate prior learning covering the majority of the curriculum.
+Between January 6th and March 8th the school was closed to all but children of critical workers and vulnerable children.
+Whilst children were out of school staff continued teaching the curriculum through our remote learning platform ensuring that children continued to be presented with new and challenging learning tasks with plenty of opportunities to consolidate prior learning, for which staff received much positive feedback from parents and children.
 We were also able to offer an intervention programme for our most vulnerable learners.